dosimeta/jsonpath/readme.md

 this library is till bleeding edge, so use it at your own risk. :D

-This fork tries to update the code to current GO 1.15 and fix found issues.
-Such as filters not working with strings.
+This fork updates the code to current GO 1.15.

-**Golang Version Required**: 1.5+
+**Golang Version Required**: 1.15

 Get Started
 ------------